Henry F. Ashurst: Retirement and death

 During his farewell speech in the Senate, Ashurst indicated his intention to retire to Arizona, saying, "When you are here worrying about patronage, worrying about committee assignments, worrying about bills, I shall possibly be enjoying the ecstasy of the starry stillness of an Arizona desert night, or enjoying the scarlet glory of her blossoming cactus, and possibly I may be wandering through the Petrified Forest in Arizona."
-But instead of going home, he accepted a position on the U.S. Board of Immigration Appeals, serving from April 8, 1941 until his retirement on February 28, 1943.
+But instead of going home, he accepted a position on the U.S. Board of Immigration Appeals, serving from April 8, 1941, until his retirement on February 28, 1943.

 After his retirement, Ashurst lived in Washington, D.C., devoting his time to classical poetry and public speaking.
 He also made several public appearances.
 Ashurst was a contestant on the television game show The $64,000 Question; he missed a question, but received a Cadillac car as a consolation prize.
-He also made a cameo appearance in the film Advise and Consent, in the role of "Senator McCafferty".
-Ashurst suffered a stroke on May 15, 1962 and was admitted to Georgetown University Hospital where he died on May 31, 1962.
+He also made a cameo appearance in the film Advise & Consent, in the role of "Senator McCafferty".
+Ashurst suffered a stroke on May 15, 1962, and was admitted to Georgetown University Hospital where he died on May 31, 1962.

-Ashurst kept a journal from June 1910 to July 27, 1937 which contains pen portraits of several fellow senators.
+Ashurst kept a journal from June 1910 to July 27, 1937, which contains pen portraits of several fellow senators.
 The journal was edited by George F. Sparks and published in 1962 under the title A Many Colored Toga.